isovera/isovera.github.io/drupal-design-guide/index.md

 ### Accessibility is for everyone

 Curb cuts are good for baby strollers, lever door handles are useful when your hands are full or there’s an emergency.
+Every user benefits from websites that are more accessible and easier to use.
 Seemingly innocuous design decisions can make a site impossible to use for some people.
 Read up on [WCAG 2.0](http://www.w3.org/TR/WCAG20/).
 Accessibility is also a human right.

 [An Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-July-31) points out some of the less obvious challenges users may face when navigating websites.

+* good contrast
+* distinctive element appearance (buttons look like buttons)
+* don't just use color to differentiate between elements
+* Pay special attention to links.
+Represent links consistently so the user can predict what is a link and what is not.
+Prefer usability to perfect aesthetics
+* spacing
+* line lengths
+* design shouldn't break if user resizes text
+* don't include text as a part of images (alt text) (non-responsive images)
+* visual backup for audio cues
+* keyboard-only navigation (menus, forms)

 ## Mobile-First Design